Revista de Mediación

 Mediation, educative responses and extrajudicial solutions in the field of the criminal responsibility of minors

-By Carmen Crespo Martín y Juan Francisco Franco Yagüe
+By Carmen Crespo Martín and Juan Francisco Franco Yagüe

 This article will deal with the mediation processes envisaged by Law 5/2000 regarding the criminal responsibility of minors that are conducted at the Autonomous Region of Madrid through the Extrajudicial Reparation Programme of the Region of Madrid Agency for the Re-education and Reintegration of Minor Offenders (ARRMI in Spanish).
 Also, statistics on the cases addressed will be shown.